edinburghlivinglab/dds/pages/digging_deeper.md

 Your team should have narrowed down their ideas and identified a specific question or problem area within your sub-topic.
 The team can give a clear explanation of what the problem is, and explain how this choice was justified by information you have collected, including information from the stakeholder focus team.

-Your team should have stored any newly collected data in accordance with approved DDS and university data management and privacy requirements.
+Your team should have stored any newly collected data in accordance with approved DDS and University data management and privacy requirements.

 ## Learning Outcomes for this Phase